danielkellyio/awake-template/content/posts/disqus-on-awake.md

 ## Step 8

 That's it!
 You've got comments up and running on your site.
-Go checkout a post and see you new fancy comments section.
+Go checkout a post and see your new fancy comments section.